zaynahxc/pxt-microbit/docs/device/usb/windows-firefox.md

 * A-Male to Micro USB cable to connect your computer to your micro:bit.
 This is the same cable that is commonly used to connect a smart phone to a computer.
-* A PC running Windows 7 or later, or a Mac running OS X 10.6 or later
+* A PC running Windows 7 or later.

 ## Step 1: Connect your micro:bit to your computer